kwea123/ngp_pl/README.md

 ### Advertisement: stay tuned with [my channel](https://www.youtube.com/channel/UC7UlsMUu_gIgpqNGB4SqSwQ), I will upload cuda tutorials recently, and do a stream about this implementation!

+### Update 2022 July 24th: Training on custom data is possible now! (warning: some scenes still fail, I am researching the reason)

 ### Update 2022 July 14th: Multi-GPU training is available now!
 With multiple GPUs, now you can achieve high quality under a minute!

 Instant-ngp (only NeRF) in pytorch+cuda trained with pytorch-lightning (**high quality with high speed**).
 This repo aims at providing a concise pytorch interface to facilitate future research, and am grateful if you can share it (and a citation is highly appreciated)!